 DG Research and Innovation

-Policy Officer - R&I Relations with Pacific
+Policy Officer - R&I Relations with New Zealand

-Unit RTD D 1 - Policy Coordination, EFTA and Enlargement countries, Russia, Asia and Pacific
+Unit RTD C1 - Policy Coordination, EFTA and Enlargement countries, Russia, Asia and Pacific